manmohanjit/hack-it-2021/README.md

 - Spring Boot is very powerful however, it has a steep initial learning curve, but after some time it becomes progressively easier to dive into deeper topics
 - Spring Boot requires a lot of boilerplate code...
 - However, luckily there are many libraries that help reduce it (mapstruct, lombok, etc)

+### Scope of Assignment
+- ✅ Create a web application that allows users to book a seat in a movie theatre - no authentication required.
+- ✅ This assignment aims to create a fully functional web application with Backend in Java and Front-end in related technologies such as ReactJS.
+- ✅ Alternatively, you could use a Java MVC framework for creating both the Backend and Frontend.

+### App Functionality
+- ✅ Display all the seats in a theatre and allow users to book them.
+- ✅ If a user clicks a seat that another user booked, they should get an error.
+You must handle the concurrency scenarios and avoid data inconsistency.
+- ✅ If a seat is available, the user should be asked for their details like name, email ID, etc. and email them with a confirmation.
+You do not need to gather the payment details.
+- ✅ The solution should have a single web page with the seats displayed in a grid (you could start by a smaller number of seats, maybe 20-30)

+### Requirements
+- ✅ Hosting a live solution is encouraged and will increase the chance of a higher score for this assignment.
+- ℹ️ Test coverage is essential. (**only UAT due to lack of time**)
+- ✅ Complete installation instructions for your application must be available via README.md.
+- ✅ Please create a new Git repo where you will upload the relevant project files.
+Please properly document your code.

 # Install guide